 BODY AT DEEP LEVELS, WHILE SEEMINGLY REDUCING CHAOS AT MORE SUPERFICIAL LEVELS

-This is a way to understand all addictions from the perspective of chaos theory, a rather interesting concept that we use in nutritional balancing science.
+This is a way to understand all addictions from the perspective of chaos theory, a rather interesting concept that we use in development science.

 ADDICTION AND THE ADRENAL GLANDS